-Conditions of Employment
+☐ Conditions of Employment

-Superintendent Contract Term Considerations for the Board Explanation, Special Considerations, and Resources Administrative License Does the Board want to require the successful superintendent candidate to guarantee that as the future Superintendent of the District, he or she has and will maintain the appropriate licensure throughout the employment contract?
-Criminal Background Check Law 105 ILCS 5/10-21.9.
-See also PRESS sample policy 5:30, Hiring Process and Criteria , and the subhead entitled Fingerprint-based Criminal History Records Information Check in administrative procedure 5:30- AP2, Investigations .
-Sexual Misconduct Related Employment History Review Law 105 ILCS 5/22-94, added by P.A.
-102-702, eff.
-7-1- 23.
-See also PRESS sample policy 5:30, Hiring Process and Criteria and PRESS sample administrative procedure 5:30-AP3, Sexual Misconduct Related Employment History Review

 (EHR).

 Does the Board want to require additional background inquiries beyond the fingerprint-based criminal history records information check required by 105 ILCS 5/10-21.9 and sexual misconduct related employment history review required by 105 ILCS 5/22-94, added by P.A.
 102-702, eff.
 7-1-23 and discussed above?
-If yes, consult the Board Attorney and consider the following laws: 15 U.S.C. § 1681 et seq., Federal Fair Credit Reporting Act (FCRA), is a federal law that regulates the gathering and use of information about consumers by third party consumer reporting agencies , including credit information, criminal background, driving record, personal characteristics/reputation, etc. The law requires consumer reporting agencies to comply with certain procedural notice requirements when gathering information from a consumer.
+If yes, consult the Board Attorney and consider the following laws:

+15 U.S.C. § 1681 et seq., Federal Fair Credit Reporting Act (FCRA), is a federal law that regulates the gathering and use of information about consumers by third party consumer reporting agencies, including credit information, criminal background, driving record, personal characteristics/reputation, etc. The law requires consumer reporting agencies to comply with certain procedural notice requirements when gathering information from a consumer.

 820 ILCS 75/, III.
 Job Opportunities for Qualified Applicants Act, prohibits employers from inquiring about an applicant's criminal history until the application has been determined qualified and notified that he/she has been selected for an interview (a/k/a ban the box law).

-820 ILCS 55/, III.
-Right to Privacy in the Workplace Act (RPWA), prohibits employers from: Other Background Check Laws Requesting, coercing, or requiring any employee or prospective employee to provide a user name and password for any personal online account; Requesting, coercing, or requiring an employee or applicant to invite the employer to have access to that individual's personal online account; and 3.
+820 ILCS 55/, Ill.
+Right to Privacy in the Workplace Act (RPWA), prohibits employers from:

+- Requesting, coercing, or requiring any employee or prospective employee to provide a user name and password for any personal online account; - Requesting, coercing, or requiring an employee or applicant to invite the employer to have access to that individual's personal online account; and - 3.
 Taking an adverse employment action against an individual (including refusal to hire) based on that individual's use of a lawful product off District property during nonworking hours, i.e., tobacco, cannabis, or alcohol.
 (Note: RPWA allows employers to regulate employees' use of those lawful products that impair an employee's ability to perform the employee's assigned duties.
-See policy 5:50, Drug- and Alcohol- Free Workplace; E-Cigarette, Tobacco, and Cannabis Prohibition , and its f/ns).
+See policy 5:50, Drug- and Alcohol-Free Workplace; E-Cigarette, Tobacco, and Cannabis Prohibition, and its f/ns).

 820 ILCS 70/, III.
-Employee Credit Privacy Act, prohibits employers from inquiring into an individual's credit history or taking action against an employee based such history unless a satisfactory credit history is a bona fide occupational requirement , which is further defined in the statute.
-The job descriptions of superintendents generally meet this standard because they: (1) describe a managerial position that involves direction of school districts; (2) include signatory power over more than \$100; and (3) involve having access to confidential and financial information.
-Note: Any one of these grounds alone is sufficient.
-Medical Examination 105 ILCS 5/24-5 requires new employees to submit evidence of physical fitness to perform assigned duties and freedom from communicable diseases.
-The Americans with Disabilities Act allows medical inquiries of current employees only when they are jobrelated and consistent with business necessity or part of a voluntary employee wellness program.
-42 U.S.C. §12112(d)(4).
-Districts may deny jobs to individuals with disabilities who pose a direct threat to the health or safety of others in the workplace, provided that a reasonable accommodation would not either eliminate the risk or reduce it to an acceptable level.
-42 U.S.C. §12113; 29 C.F.R. §1630.2(r).
-See also PRESS sample policy 5:30, Hiring Process and Criteria, specifically f/ns 25 and 26.
-Tenure Suspension of TenureWith multi-year contracts and multi-year extensions, superintendents waive their rights to tenure in a school district, but no previously acquired tenure may be lost.Continued TenureSuperintendents serving multiple one year contracts may still accrue service toward and acquire tenure.See 105 ILCS 5/10-23.8 and the Duration of Contract row in the Employment and Compensation checkbox, above.
+Employee Credit Privacy Act, prohibits employers from inquiring into an individual's credit history or taking action against an employee based such history unless a satisfactory credit history

+Other Background Check Laws